 Integrative strategy

-The Education and Broadening Participation goals include overarching outcomes that are reflected in the activities the center will be launching.
+The Education and Broadening Participation (E&BP) goals of NewFoS are reflected in the activities that are already underway across the center.

 To establish the executable common scientific and technical language critical to advance TA research and applications through interdisciplinary developments with accompanying curricula that will educate and train a culturally and technically skilled workforce to translate TA innovations and entrepreneurship within the contexts of societal impacts and values.
 Textbook approach will be to create chapters that are ‘bite-size’ or modular in approach and cover concepts written around simple systems/models.
 The chapters ramp up in complexity.
 This could mean 100+ small chapters.
 Chapters will fall into one of 4 categories: Basic Concepts, Fundamental TA, Methods, and Applications.